bjucps/cps110-thinkcspy/_sources/Labs/turtleracing.rst

 Random Numbers
 --------------

-Before we begin writing code for this lab, we need to introduce one more Python module.
-The ``random`` module allows us to generate random numbers.
+Let's begin this lab by working with the ``random`` module, which allows us to generate random numbers.
 It's easy to use:

 .. activecode:: lab01_1